TheNouillet/symfony-vscode/README.md

 ### 0.0.2

+* Added autocomplete of services in YAML files
 * Added the `detectCwd` setting to help with Symfony projects on Docker
 * Added more logging of errors
     * Added the `showConsoleErrors` setting to hide errors from the Symfony console
 * Added progress indicator on the status bar
+* [#1](https://github.com/TheNouillet/symfony-vscode/issues/1) Added buttons to the side of TreeViews to re-sync the extension and Symfony.
-* Added class name for services aliases
+* [#3](https://github.com/TheNouillet/symfony-vscode/issues/3) Added class name for services aliases
-* Added autocomplete of services in YAML files

 ### 0.0.1